utkarsha1/prime-multiplication/README.md

 This java project is built using [gradle] (https://gradle.org/getting-started-gradle-java/).
 It uses JUnit 4.12 and [Mockito] (http://mockito.org/) for unit testing.

+Clone git repository
+To run unit tests execute ./gradlew test
-To execute, clone git repository and run ./gradlew run as shown below:
+To run the application execute ./gradlew run as shown below:

     ./gradlew run